 The trifecta of recruiting, retaining and engaging employees is a necessity to continue to protect patient care, staff morale and profitability.

 Even though the turnover rates in the health care industry are notoriously high, only 21.6% of hospitals have retention strategies in place for retaining older workers.
 The current emphasis has been placed solely on new hires, as 58.6% of hospitals have implemented new hire retention strategies.
 Though the tactic is useful, it doesn’t appear to be comprehensive.
 Finding ways to increase tenure at your facility can help ease staffing gaps, improve patient care and evolve programs that maintain a well-trained arsenal of staff at your facility.

 We can all agree that bedside manner is an important component of a nurse’s job.
 But, have you thought much about how your facility treats your nurses?
 Across the board, HR departments are starting to realize that an employee experience is a huge part of keeping employees engaged and happy in the workplace.

-In fact, employee engagement was one of the core topics of the 2018 HR Tech conference held in Las Vegas earlier this year.
+In fact, employee engagement was one of the core topics of the 2018 HR Tech conference.

 Find leverage in a competitive market

 In a tight labor market, hospitals must differentiate themselves in order to attract and retain top talent.